Lumberjanes: Overview

-The story is set in and around Miss Qiunzella Thiskwin Penniquiqul Thistle Crumpet's Camp for Girls Hardcore Lady Types, a summer camp whose attendees are known as "Lumberjane Scouts".
+The story is set in and around Miss Qiunzella Thiskwin Penniquiqul Thistle Crumpet's Camp for Hardcore Lady-Types, a summer camp whose attendees are known as "Lumberjane Scouts".
 The five scouts of the Roanoke cabin — Jo, April, Molly, Mal and Ripley — witness a mysterious old woman transforming into a bear, and after following her into the woods, encounter a hostile pack of three-eyed supernatural foxes.
 As more three-eyed creatures start to appear, the girls task themselves with solving the mysteries surrounding the camp.

 Over the course of the story, characters earn or refer to various Lumberjane scout badges.
 The characters frequently invoke the names of notable female pioneers, with phrases such as "Oh my Bessie Coleman!" and "What the Joan Jett?"
 Each of the first seven issues ends with a track listing for a mixtape prepared by one of the characters.